Two Wheels in Europe

 Next up was the popular and diverse set of cargo bicycles.

-This one is a ~$3,000 EUR folding Müli cargo bike, rigged with a kids seat on the back:
+This one is a ~$3,000 EUR folding Muli cargo bike, rigged with a kids seat on the back:

-And again (in the rear):
+And again (in the rear) in Graz:

 These ones have really long wheel bases–a first for me:

-And of course, child carrying:
+And of course, child carrying options:

-And then the improvised, cheap kind in Milan:
+And then the improvised, cheap kind in Milan.

-And the expensive, luxury kind:
+And the expensive, luxury kind of cargo bike:

 And the utilitarian, business vehicles: